21ctownball/townball-website/.github/docs/CONTRIBUTING.md

-# Welcome to the 21C Townball Contribution Guide
+# 21C Townball Website Contribution Guide

 Thank you for taking the time to invest in this project!
 The sport of 21C Townball is a labor of love from the beginning and the website is no exception.